RVDA-RVIA Technician Certification Program Ends Specialty Certifications

 Take a free assessment test here: http://www.rvst.org/candidate/Index.html

 Want to be recognized for your certification?
 Have your dealership GM sign the authorization form and submit to RVDA.
-The news releases only list the technician's name and certification status (certified technician or master certified technician) Company name is not included.
+The news release will only list the technician's name and certification status (certified technician or master certified technician) Company name is not included.
 Only certified level designations are eligible for the recognition program.